syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 </tr>
 </table>

-The code sample below illustrates the process of exporting data to Excel using the `DataGridExcelExportingController.ExportToExcel` method, with SfDataGrid passed as an argument.
+The following code sample illustrates the process of exporting data to Excel.
+It utilizes the `DataGridExcelExportingController.ExportToExcel` method, with the SfDataGrid passed as an argument.

 {% tabs %}
 {% highlight xaml %}